Quantum-Integration-Laboratory/qil_spin_Hamiltonian/README.md

 # Major Changelog:
 ## October 2025

-This makes quite a few changes that are likely to not be backwards compatable
+This makes quite a few changes that are likely to not be backwards compatible

 - All functions are now vectorised with respect to passed magnetic field
     - Convention is field values as the first dimension, transition as the last